abap2UI5/abap2UI5-launchpad_proxy_app/README.md

 * S/4 On-Premise (via Cloud Connector)

 #### Installation
-The project consists of three additional branchens:
-* UI5 application, deploy it to your abap system or btp
-* OData Service (abap_cloud), CDS service
-* OData Service (standard_abap), SEGW service

 Follow these steps:
 1. Install the OData service with abapGit in the system where your abap2UI5 apps are running
 2. Setup your detination in SAP BTP